High-altitude adaptation in humans: Tibetans

 Similarly, the Sherpas, known for their Himalayan hardiness, exhibit similar patterns in the EPAS1 gene, which is further evidence that the gene is under selection pressure for adaptation to the high-altitude life of Tibetans.
 A study in 2014 indicates that the mutant EPAS1 gene could have been inherited from archaic hominins, the Denisovans.
 EPAS1 and EGLN1 are believed to be important genes for unique adaptive traits when compared with those of the Chinese and Japanese.
 Comparative genome analysis in 2014 revealed that the Tibetans inherited an equal mixture of genomes from the Nepalese Sherpas and Hans, and that they acquired adaptive genes from the Sherpa lineage.
-Further, the population split was estimated to occur around 20,000 to 40,000 years ago, a range supported by archaeological, mitochondria DNA, and Y chromosome evidence for an initial colonization of the Tibetan plateau around 30,000 years ago.
+Further, the population split was estimated to occur around 20,000 to 40,000 years ago, a range supported by archaeological, mitochondrial DNA, and Y chromosome evidence for an initial colonization of the Tibetan plateau around 30,000 years ago.

 The genes EPAS1, EGLN1, and PPARA function in concert with another gene named hypoxia inducible factors (HIF), which is in turn a principal regulator of red blood cell production (erythropoiesis) in response to oxygen metabolism.
 The genes are associated not only with decreased hemoglobin levels, but also with regulating metabolism.
 EPAS1 is significantly associated with increased lactate concentration, a product of anaerobic glycolysis, and PPARA is correlated with decrease in the activity of fatty acid oxidation.
-EGLN1 codes for an enzyme, prolyl hydroxylase 2 (PHD2), involved in erythropoiesis.
+EGLN1 codes for an enzyme, prolyl hydroxylase 2 (PHD2), which is involved in erythropoiesis.

 Among the Tibetans, a mutation in EGLN1 (specifically at position 12, where cytosine is replaced with guanine; and at 380, where G is replaced with C) results in mutant PHD2 (aspartic acid at position 4 becomes glutamine, and cysteine at 127 becomes serine) and this mutation inhibits erythropoiesis.
 This mutation is estimated to have occurred approximately 8,000 years ago.
 Further, the Tibetans are enriched for genes in the disease class of human reproduction (such as genes from the DAZ, BPY2, CDY, and HLA-DQ and HLA-DR gene clusters) and biological process categories of response to DNA damage stimulus and DNA repair (such as RAD51, RAD52, and MRE11A), which are related to the adaptive traits of high infant birth weight and darker skin tone and are most likely due to recent local adaptation.